robjacob/padpy/README.md

 Nearest neighbor approach:
 Save each bookmark along with its raw data, no classifier

+## Versions

+See "padjs" for a browser-based javascript implementation.
+This is a new, simpler, non-browser python version, which is probably more useful.

+It runs as a standalone main program, so it can do polling, applescript, etc more easily than the browser/javascript version.
+No front end/back end, everything is in one process (but it starts and owns a thread for brainclient).

+However, without HTML/CSS/Javascript we are constrained to python's GUI toolkits.

 ## UI Implementation

 Main window = vanilla Safari, running independently